 The Shioyasaki Lighthouse (塩屋埼灯台, Shioyasaki Tōdai) is a working lighhouse in Iwaki City.
 It was officially established in 1899, destroyed in an earthquake in 1939, rebuilt in 1940, damaged in the air raids five days before the end of WWII, rebuilt again by 1947 of concrete, damaged in the 2011 earthquake, and repaired and returned to service a few months later.

-Shioyasaki Lighthouse is located halfway along the bus line that connects Iwaki Station with Izumi Station.
-The bus ride from either station to the lighthouse takes about 40 minutes and costs 610 yen one way from Iwaki Station and 710 yen from Izumi Station.
+Shioyasaki Lighthouse is located halfway along the bus line that connects Iwaki Station with Izumi Station (and also passes through the Onahama area).
+From Iwaki Station, the ride takes 30 minutes and costs 610 yen one way, while from Izumi Station it takes 40 minutes and costs 710 yen.
 There is one bus every 1-2 hours.
 Get off at the Todai Iriguchi bus stop (灯台入口) at the base of the hill on which the lighthouse stands.